This section provides style guidelines for company names that align with the ASU brand in addition to the latest AP style updates.

 Consult a company’s website for the official representation of its name.
 Click on the News or About tabs to find a press release from the company containing its official name.

-- Translational Genomics Research Institute on first reference, TGen thereafter
+- ✅ Do: Translational Genomics Research Institute on first reference, TGen thereafter.

-Use an ampersand if it is part of a company’s legal name, such as:
+- Only use an ampersand if it is part of a company’s official name, such as:

-Do not capitalize an article such as “the” unless it is part of the company’s formal name.
+- Do not capitalize an article such as “the” unless it is part of the company’s official name.

-Do not use all-uppercase names unless the letters are individually pronounced.
-BMW
+- Do not use all-uppercase unless the letters are individually pronounced.

 - EBay is an online auction site, but: The item is listed on eBay.